tier4/scenario_simulator_v2/docs/etc/HowToContribute.md

 Any changes to the code or documentation are subject to code review.
 Maintainers will review your pull request.

+As a good practice, reply to the reviewer's comment with a link to your changes (e.g., `Fixed in a0b1c2d`).
-**Please DO NOT force-push the commit to your pull request during the code review.** If you want to force-push the commit, please contact the maintainers for approval in advance.
+To keep the commit hashes consistent, **please DO NOT force-push the commit to your pull request during the code review.**
+If you want to force-push the commit during the review, please contact the maintainers for approval in advance.

 If more than one maintainer approves your pull request and all checks are passed, your pull request will be merged into the `master` branch.
 Your contribution will be recorded in the [release note](../ReleaseNotes.md).